miroi/bagel_manual/source/molecule/molecule.rst

 * lanl2dz-ecp

 .. note::
-   user-defined ECP basis sets need to contain the keyword "ecp" in the names.
+   User-defined ECP basis sets need to contain the keyword "ecp" in the names.
    Refer to `User defined basis sets`_ for more details.

 Example